vhjiang/js-cyberconnect/README.md

 Only authenticate once if call `cyberconnect.authenticate()` multiple time.

-You can run `cyberconnect.authenticate()` somewhere before doing `connect` or `disconnect` to do the authentication first, then you don't need to sign when you call other functions.
+You can run `cyberconnect.authenticate()` somewhere before doing `connect` to do the authentication first, then the user doesn't need to sign when calling `connect`.

+You can also call `connect` directly, then the user have to sign during the function call.

 ```ts
 await cyberConnect.authenticate();